Top Questions You Should Be Asking When Buying a Diamond

 4. Type IIb

 Unlike an inclusion, infrared spectrometers are required to measure the impurities which classify a diamond type.
-Educating yourself on the classification types will help you select a high-quality diamond engagement ring or jewelry piece that suits your needs.
-Characteristics of each diamond type include:
+Educating yourself on the classification types will help you select a high-quality diamond that suits your needs when buying diamond jewelry.

 1. Type Ia Diamonds

-Perhaps the most common diamond type, these diamonds contain larger clusters of nitrogen within the crystal lattice.
+Perhaps the most common diamond type you’ll find when buying a diamond ring, these diamonds contain larger clusters of nitrogen within the crystal lattice.
 The clusters cause the Ia diamond type to emit a yellow tone as the light from the spectrum's blue range is absorbed by the nitrogen atoms.
 Their absorption of ultraviolet and infrared light, along with their fluorescence, are what Type Ia's are best known for.
 They make up approximately 98% of natural diamonds.

 1. Type IIa Diamonds